rishhabhnaik/Miniaturized-CP-Antenna-for-5G-NR-N78-Band/README.md

  1) Designed a novel V-SRR using metallic sheets to support the SRR structure
  2) Realized LP V-SRR antenna
  3) Realized CP single port V-SRR antenna
- 4) Used CRLH-TL to realize CP two port V-SRR

 The aim of the project was to implement these structures as described in the paper: https://ieeexplore.ieee.org/document/9144409